Edit: This is the first half of a 2 part port regarding USB3 ethernet adaptors running on MacOS. The second part looks at actual performance.

 This would also explain why it is compatible with most all current operative systems, making it virtually plug and play.

 Plugging it for the first time is an eventless discovery.
-No LEDs, no embedded storage device, no usb3_fastnothing.
+No LEDs, no embedded storage device, no nothing.
 The only way to confirm that is was indeed on and working (without the obvious lack of smoke coming out of somewhere) is to have a look at the MacOs System report.

 This hub is indeed recognised as an USB3.0 5Gbps capable hub, on which the forth port is already occupied by the USB3 Gigabit adapter.
 Both USB3 hub and the ethernet adapter are from Realtek, probably RTS5401 and RTL8153, which would only bode good things. next step: using and testing it.